OSEL-DAM/SimEval/README.md

 pandas
 scipy
 ```
-Development and testing were performed with versions :
+Development and testing were performed with versions:
  * python: 3.11.4
  * numpy: 1.26.4
  * matplotlib: 3.10.0